 Buy Snake Plant online at Bloomscape, Snake Plant on Amazon, or Snake Plant on Etsy.

 Spider Plant – Chlorophytum comosum

 Probably the best part about a spider plant is its capability to endure the neglectful care we are susceptible to providing.
-With indirect sunlight and water they flourish in temperatures which are typical in most interior settings.
+With indirect sunlight and water, they flourish in temperatures that are typical in most interior settings.